midego1/f1db/README.md

 We suggest to use [SQLiteStudio] for querying the database file.
 Of course any SQLite compliant SQL client can be used as well.

-Since `v2024.3.0` SQL artifacts are available for MySQL, PostgreSQL and SQLite that provide .sql dump files to import the schema and data directly in these database systems.
+Starting from `v2024.3.0` SQL artifacts are available for MySQL, PostgreSQL and SQLite that provide .sql dump files to import the schema and data directly in these database systems.

 If you want to populate another database system (e.g. H2) then most likely the